photoview/photoview.github.io/src/en/docs/usage-sharing.md

 translationKey: usage-sharing
 ---

 Photoview allows you to share individual photos/videos and albums.
 A share is a link that allows the viewer to see only those photos and videos that the share points to.
 A share can be password protected and in the future it can have an expiry date (this feature is not yet implemented).

+*Note that in order for a share to function outside of your local network, you will have to make Photoview available from the Internet.
+How to set this up is outside the scope of this manual, but generally it involves providing a domain-name through your ISP or Registrar, then setting up a reverse proxy like Nginx, Traefik or Caddy to point that domain-name to the server in your local area network that provides the Photoview service.*

-Here is how to create a share:
+Provided that you have set up your Photoview app to be available from the Internet - here is how to create a share:
 ### Sharing a single photo or video ###
 In **Timeline**, **Albums** or **People** view, click the &#9432; on the top right of a photo and scroll down to _Sharing options_ in the panel that appears.
 Unless you have previously created a share for this photo, the text _"No shares found"_ will be present.
 Press the **+ Add shares** link. _"No shares found"_ will now be replaced with a link symbol and the text _"Public link"_ followed by a sequence of letters and numbers (a hexadecimal hash).
 To the right, you have three icons:
 1. An icon that looks like two overlapping squares - this represents the "copy" action.
 Click this to copy the link so that you can paste it in an email or similar.